 You've heard how beneficial yoga can be for our body, spirits and minds.... but sometimes you're left wondering if you're really doing it right.
 Am I really "getting" it?
 Am I making the most out of my practise?
 Am I missing something?

 Here are the top five ways to get the most 'bang for your buck', and how to get the most out of your yoga practise whether at home or in the studio.

 1. FOCUS ON YOUR PRACTISE... and leave THAT phone at home!:

-Move your attention away from outward distractions, like what you can see through the studio window, or your friend beside you.
+Move your attention away from outward distractions like what you can see through the studio window, or your friend beside you.
 Imagine you are alone with four invisible walls surrounding your mat.
-Don't bring anything into the yoga room, like a cell phone or watch, that will connect you to the outside world.
+Don't bring anything into the yoga room, like a cell phone or watch, that will potential pull your attention away from your practise.
 Don't waste the time and energy you've spent getting onto your yoga mat, only to be somewhere else mentally.
-Trust me, I know, It's easier said than done... continue to practise bringing your focus inward.
+Trust me, I know, it's easier said than done... continue to practise bringing your focus inward.
 Try closing your eyes more.
 You've taken the time to come to yoga class and it's such a short amount of time in your whole day, so don't lose the moment.

 2. DON'T GET CAUGHT UP IN HOW A POSE SHOULD LOOK AND WHETHER YOU ARE DOING IT BEST: